BrandonVA/Refactor-for-accessibility/README.md

 # Conclusion

- I also cleaned up the css and html to be more readable, slightly increased the font size and changed some font colors to have better contrast for visual impared users.
+ I cleaned up the css and html to be more readable, slightly increased the font size and changed some font colors to have better contrast for visual impared users.

 # Resources